Weak-Driven Learning: How Weak Agents make Strong Agents Stronger

-The core operation of \modelname is Joint Training: given a weak agent $\mathcal{M}_{\mathrm{weak}}$ and a strong agent $\mathcal{M}_{\mathrm{strong}}$, we convert the weak agent’s reference signals into additional optimization pressure, driving the strong agent toward an even stronger checkpoint $\mathcal{M}_{\mathrm{strong}}^{+}$ through gradient amplification.
-This realizes the principle \emph{Weak + Strong $\rightarrow$ stronger Strong}.
+The core weak-driven operation in \modelname{} is WD-JT: given a weak agent $\mathcal{M}_{\mathrm{weak}}$ and a strong agent $\mathcal{M}_{\mathrm{strong}}$, we optimize the paired agents through a weak-conditioned mixed-logit objective during training, converting weak-model confusion into additional optimization signal.
+The strong branch is retained as the final improved model.
+This module is the primary mechanism by which \modelname{} instantiates weak-driven learning.